yzhilong/tp/docs/DeveloperGuide.md

 * depends on some classes in the `Model` component, as it displays `GameEntry` object residing in the `Model`.
 The graph and statistics displays also depend on `GameEntryList`.

-Below is a sequence diagram that shows how the UI parts would interact when a command is executed. (e.g. a delete command)
+Below is a sequence diagram that shows how the UI parts interact when a command is executed. (e.g. a delete command)

 ![DeleteSequenceDiagram(UI)](images/DeleteSequenceDiagram(Ui).png)